TimDettmers/tracker/README.md

-# tracker
-Tracks time on active windows and other productivity stats.
+Productivity tracker.
+Tracks programs and polls for productivity.